-- fildes\streamer.so AOI streamer, needed to read files from a filesystem.
-(S) - http\streamer.so AOI streamer, needed to read files from an HTTP server.
-(S) - rawfile\writer.so writer filter, needed to write output to a file instead of to an audio card.
-(S) - wavfile\writer.so writer filter, needed to write output to a WAVE file instead of to an audio card.
-(S)
+- fildes_streamer.so AOI streamer, needed to read files from a filesystem. - rawfile_writer.so writer filter, needed to write output to a file instead of to an audio card. - tmpfile_streamer.so AOI streamer, needed to play media from destination tracks during ripping. - wavfile_writer.so writer filter, needed to write output to a WAVE file instead of to an audio card.